kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 The team observed stark differences in performance: DeepSeek V3 struggles with even 2 steps, while R1 can handle *200*.
 GPT-5 with thinking can execute over 1,000!

 A core thesis of the paper is that "diminishing gains on a single step" (think: performance on a basic Q&A benchmark) "can lead to *exponential gains over a long horizon*" (i.e., economically useful capabilities).
-I liken this to compound interest: A few dollars saved per month may not seem like much in isolation, but over decades, you see the benefits of compounding at owrk.
+I liken this to compound interest: A few dollars saved per month may not seem like much in isolation, but over decades, you see the benefits of compounding at work.
 The same principle applies here.
 Chain together reliable simple tasks, and the zoomed-out impact becomes significant.

 ![Significant gains](../assets/tasks/gains.png)